LOS-Munch/ih8sn/README.md

 ### 2: [Optional] Configure ih8sn.conf inside the zip for your device

 - Modify ih8sn.conf for your device and save it as ih8sn.conf.`<codename>` in etc.
 - Use # or remove it from config to disable spoofing that property.
+(You don't need to spoof all the properties)

 Example :